klimenko-od91/QSPR_Selinfdil_ILs/README.md

 The scripts that belong to the same cross-validation (CV) scheme and Property type (log10 [S] OR big IDAC flag) must be run sequentially.
 The CV split scripts are differentiated with 80,50,20 suffices.
-The property scripts either have BIDAC prefix for big IDAC flag modeling or no prefix at all in case of log10 [S] modeling.
+The property scripts either have BIDAC prefix for big IDAC flag modeling or no prefix at all in case of log10 [S] modeling. the datasets.rar archive files must be extracted to the datafolder before modeling starts.

 -------------------------------------------The example of running sequential scripts for 80% CV split in log10 [S] modeling------------------------------------------------------